benjamineriksson/Prompt_Optimizer/docs/publishing-guide.md

-# Publishing Guide - Lyra Prompt Optimizer Extension
+# Chrome Web Store Publishing Guide - Prompt Optimizer

-This guide walks you through publishing your Lyra extension to various browser extension stores.
+This guide will walk you through publishing your Prompt Optimizer extension to the Chrome Web Store.

 ## 🚀 Chrome Web Store (Recommended)